sagemath/sage/src/doc/en/installation/meson.rst

     pip install --no-build-isolation --editable .
     ```

 This will install Sage in the current Python environment.
+In a Conda environment, the ̀ `--no-build-isolation` flag is necessary to
+allow the build system to reuse the already installed build dependencies.
+If you don't use Conda, you can omit this flag.

-You can then start
+You can then start Sage from the command line with ``./sage``
-Sage from the command line with ``./sage`` or run the tests with ``./sage -t``.
+or run the tests with ``./sage -t``.

 ..
 NOTE::